Promising new gene therapies for sickle cell are out of reach in countries where they're needed most

 “I Googled and Googled and I couldn’t sleep,” said Mazeze, executive director of the Tanzania Sickle Cell Warriors Organization.
 “After that, I was praying.
 It was God and Google.”

 Her son is now 10 and takes hydroxyurea and folic acid for anemia.
-They’ve helped, but haven’t eliminated pain episodes like the one that put him in the hospital for two weeks earlier this year.
+They’ve helped, but haven’t eliminated pain episodes.

 ’SIGNIFICANT CHALLENGES’

 Such stark realities make the cost of gene therapies an insurmountable obstacle, experts say.
-The price tags for the two sickle cell therapies in the U.S. are $3.1 million and $2.2 million although the cost for gene therapies can vary by country.
+The price tags for the two sickle cell therapies in the U.S. are $3.1 million and $2.2 million although costs can vary by country.

 The process of giving the therapies is just as big a hurdle.

-Patients must go to the hospital, where stem cells are removed from their blood in a process that requires specialized equipment.
-One treatment, made by Vertex Pharmaceuticals and CRISPR Therapeutics, involves sending the cells to a lab as quickly as possible to keep them fresh and using a gene-editing tool called CRISPR to knock out a gene.
-The cells must be sent back in liquid nitrogen so they stay frozen until they’re ready to use.
+Patients must go to the hospital, where stem cells are removed from their blood.
+One treatment, made by Vertex Pharmaceuticals and CRISPR Therapeutics, involves quickly sending the cells to a lab and using a gene-editing tool called CRISPR to knock out a gene.

 The other therapy, made by Bluebird Bio, doesn’t use CRISPR but involves the same process for patients.
-In both cases they must undergo chemotherapy before they get back their altered cells by IV, and spend weeks in the hospital.
+They must undergo chemotherapy before they get back their altered cells, and spend weeks in the hospital.
 The process can stretch on for months.

-“The infrastructure doesn’t exist to make it possible in many parts of the world,” said Dr. David Altshuler, chief scientific officer at Vertex.
-“There’s great unmet need, but there are also significant challenges.”
+“There’s great unmet need, but there are also significant challenges,” said Dr. David Altshuler, chief scientific officer at Vertex.

-Not only do many medical centers lack things like specialized equipment, but health care systems themselves are comparatively skeletal.
-For example, World Health Organization data shows India and Tanzania both have less than a quarter of the per-capita hospital beds the U.S. has.

-Scientists say one possible solution — though not an immediate fix — is to develop easier-to-administer versions of the new therapies.
-Altshuler said Vertex is trying to find ways to provide the same benefits without requiring chemo, which comes with serious risks such as infertility.
-His team is working on making a pill that wouldn’t edit genes but would have the same goal: helping the body produce a fetal form of hemoglobin since the adult form is defective in people with sickle cell.
+Scientists are working to make easier-to-administer versions of the new therapies.
+Altshuler’s team is trying to develop a pill that wouldn’t edit genes but would have the same goal: helping the body produce a fetal form of hemoglobin since the adult form is defective in people with sickle cell.

-Other scientists are also working on simpler potential cures, including Dr. Stuart Orkin, one of the scientists whose work led to the development of the Vertex therapy.

-Orkin said he’s not sure if next-generation treatments like pills will necessarily be affordable.

-“Someone’s going to want to be compensated for the development of that pill,” although foundations could help bring it to the developing world, said the Harvard Medical School pediatrics professor, who is paid by the Howard Hughes Medical Institute, which also supports The Associated Press’ Health and Science Department.
-Experts said governments will likely also be instrumental in getting cures to patients.
+But experts say simpler cures will likely still be unaffordable to many, so foundations and governments will be instrumental in getting them to patients.

-Dongre said he hopes gene therapy for sickle cell eventually makes it to India.
-If it does, he’d like his children to be among the first to get it.
+If the gene therapy eventually makes it to India, Dongre would like his children to be among the first to get it.
 Mazeze said she may wait to see how other patients fare but will consider it for her son too.

-Both agreed that patients in all countries — rich or poor — should have the option.
+Both agreed it should be an option in all countries — rich or poor.

 “We all are part of one single planet,” Dongre said.